 Think Outside of the Slide

 PowerPoint has been widely used across the world for decades and yet it has gotten a bad reputation.
-Slides can be too cliché, too dull, too obnoxious, too repetitive, too out dated.
+Slides can be too cliché, too dull, too obnoxious, too repetitive, too out dated, too cluttered.
 There are even alternative platforms such as Keynote and Prezi, but the truth is, like PowerPoint, all these platforms are tools and you can’t blame software for a bad presentation.

 Another aspect of bad presentations is the placement of content and the general formatting.
 As mentioned above, ‘bullet point hell’ is a problem, but it gets worse when the font gets smaller to accommodate the abundance of bullets… and sub-bullets.
 The placement of imagery and the subsequent squashing of imagery accompanied by the use of clipart are the final nails in a bad presentation’s coffin.
 Creativity is a good thing, but making text boxes spin around and fly in and out of the screen is not creative.

 The problem with clipart is that it’s tacky and the use of cheap clipart is to make a presentation more visual, but it seldom has any real purpose and can be inappropriate.
-What should be used are images that are relevant, that tell a story or conjure the emotions you want people to feel.
+What should be used are relevant and appropriate images that tell a story or conjure the emotions you want people to feel.
 Icons and infographics have become more and more beneficial.
 A presentation needs a lot of visual information, but the visuals need to be relevant.
 I would also tread lightly with stock photography, as these can be out dated and equally as bad as clipart graphics.

 So how do you improve a presentation?

 Anyone who wishes to engage me has to be open-minded and be willing to try something different.
-I cannot apply a modern style to an old-fashioned approach.
-Nor can you receive a completely editable file.
-Firstly I cannot create effective graphics using Microsoft software and secondly, providing an editable file often has amateurish and unprofessional results when users make amendments.
+Like software, I am a tool and I cannot apply a modern style to an old-fashioned approach.
+Nor can the client receive a completely editable file.
+Firstly I cannot create effective graphics using Microsoft software and secondly, providing an editable file often has amateurish and unprofessional results when users make their own amendments.
 But this factor shouldn’t be off-putting.
-When you engage a graphic designer to produce other company collateral, you don’t receive editable files.
+When you engage a graphic designer to produce other company collateral (brochures, business cards, etc.), you don’t receive editable files.